sedaprotocol/seda-chain/README.md

 1. Add the `--node` flag to your CLI commands, followed by the RPC endpoint in the `https://<hostname>:<port>` format.
 2. Alternatively, set a default node: `seda-chaind config node https://[hostname]:[port]`

-**NOTE**:
+**NOTE**:<br>
 When connecting externally, choose a trustworthy node operator.
 Unscrupulous operators might tamper with query outcomes or block transactions.
-The Seda team currently supports these RPC endpoints:
+The SEDA team currently supports these RPC endpoints:

 - Testnet-seda-node-1: `http://3.10.185.200:26657`
 - Testnet-seda-node-2: `http://35.179.10.147:26657`